hollance/rubberneck/README.markdown

 -	VUMeter (fun!)

+- how do I draw an inner shadow with JUCE?

 -	measurements:
   -	RMS (is there a standard for this?)
   -	Peak (in dB but also the actual value measured, can be negative too)